mohamad-313/originalLineOfMyFile/README.md

             print(Error_message)
         else:
             print("Connected!")

     else:
         print(Error_message)
 >>>
 This code has 16 lines.
-But 5 of the lines are blank So it has a total of eleven non-empty lines
+But 4 of the lines are blank So it has a total of 12 non-empty lines
 It was easier to count blank lines for this file.
 But what about larger files?
 That's why I made this app.